Unsolvable Problem Detection: Robust Understanding Evaluation for Large Multimodal Models: Benchmarks and Evaluations

-\textbf{Automatic Evaluation Strategy.} We adopt Circular Evaluation and ChatGPT-involved Choice Extraction in MMBench~\cite{liu2023mmbench} as the evaluation strategy.
-In Circular Evaluation, a problem is tested multiple times with circularly shifted choices, and the VLM needs to succeed in all tests to pass.
-ChatGPT-involved Choice Extraction first performs the matching algorithm and then uses ChatGPT for those that do not match.
-To accurately identify when the model predicts as ``no answer'', we leverage ChatGPT (\texttt{gpt-3.5-turbo-0613}) following MMBench.
-Specifically, we count as correct for UPD questions if the model outputs ``none of the above'' (for AAD and IASD) or ``the image is irrelevant'' (for IVQD), ``I cannot answer'', or provides an answer similar to the masked correct option (for AAD and IASD).
-The detailed prompt for each setting and comparison of this automatic evaluation strategy with human judgment are shown in the supplementary.
+We adopt Circular Evaluation and GPT-involved Choice Extraction in MMBench~\citep{liu2023mmbench}.
+In Circular Evaluation, a problem is tested multiple times with circularly shifted choices, and the LMM needs to succeed in all tests to pass.
+GPT-involved Choice Extraction first performs the matching algorithm and then uses GPT for those that do not match.
+To accurately identify when the model predicts as ``no answer'', we leverage GPT-4o-mini (\texttt{gpt-4o-mini-2024-07-18}).
+Specifically, we count as correct for UPD questions if the model's output is similar to ``none of the above'', ``I cannot answer'', or the masked correct option for AAD and IASD and ``the image is irrelevant'' or ``I cannot answer'' for IVQD.
+The details are shown in Appendix~\ref{sec_apendix:evaluation}.